Wednesday, February 25, 2009

 A Late-Night Dessert Option

 San Francisco is filled with Asian dessert shops, many of which are open late into the evening.
-A few Mondays ago, before the beau and I were ready to call it a night, the beau impetuously whisked me off to
+A few Mondays ago, before the beau and I were ready to call it a night, the beau impetuously whisked me off to Creations Dessert House, one of the more popular Asian dessert shops in the City.

 The beau and I love black sesame desserts--the nutty and husky sesame flavor is powerful and lingers on one's tongue after each lasting taste.
 (The provocative and full-bodied flavor of black sesame seeds is almost as potent as coffee.)
 Therefore, imagine our surprise when we saw black sesame ice cream on the menu!

-e decided to share a serving of black sesame ice cream topped chunks of mango, slices of kiwi, cubes of canned lychee, and melon balls.
+We decided to share a serving of black sesame ice cream topped chunks of mango, slices of kiwi, cubes of canned lychee, and melon balls.
 Unfortunately, Creations' black sesame ice cream didn't live up to our lofty sesame seed expectations.
 The black sesame ice cream didn't taste like ice cream, for it wasn't creamy at all.
 Rather, the frozen concoction was chalky and gritty from the large sesame particles and ice crystals.
 Furthermore, though the fruit was fresh and unblemished, the mangoes were a little too sour when compared to the sugary sesame ice.

 Nevertheless, I would probably go back to Creations again, to test out their other "creations."
 If you are thinking about burning the midnight oil and are looking for a place open late (but don't want 24-hr fast food), check out Asian dessert shops, which are located throughout the City!